Learn to recognize the telltale signs of toxic parents and how to set boundaries with them

 Good parenting is about nurturing, empathizing, and guiding with love and respect.

-Toxic parents often misunderstand this profound responsibility and use parenting as a means to fulfill their own needs or ambitions rather than providing a supportive environment for their child.
+Toxic parents often misunderstand this profound responsibility and use parenting as a means to fulfill their own needs and ambitions instead of creating a supportive environment for their child.

 Examples: